A complete franchise package for next to nothing, save thousands of pounds – sounds great, doesn’t it!? In reality, it isn’t.

 There are a few ‘consultancy’ companies offering ‘DIY franchising’ meaning that the potential franchisor is provided with franchise document templates and is left to fill in the blanks.
 With bold claims that this will save time and money; it is a tempting proposition, but it is dangerously flawed.

 Firstly, it makes the assumption that you have a full understanding of franchising…which really is very unlikely.

 Next, one of the main reasons that DIY Franchising doesn’t work is quite simply that one size does not fit all.
-Every business and individual sector is different and therefore a tailored approach is needed – one error in a generic template could prove to be very costly!
+Every business and individual sector is different and therefore a tailored approach is needed.
+Just one error in a generic template could prove to be very costly!

-When developing your franchise offering – to avoid costly problems with your franchisees you need to address every aspect of the offer, the support programme, and the legal agreement to make sure that you have an answer to every eventuality that may occur – a generic template cannot provide this.
+When developing your franchise offering, to avoid costly problems with your franchisees, you need to address every aspect of the offer.
+This includes the support programme, and the legal agreement to make sure that you have an answer to every eventuality that may occur – a generic template cannot provide this.
 Nor does it give you access to the reality and experience of the franchise sector that a seasoned consultant can.

 DIY franchising can lead to: